telerik/winforms-docs/gridview/hierarchical-grid/object-relational-hierarchy-mode.md

 | ------ | ------ |
 |[Creating Object Relational Hierarchies in RadGridView for WinForms](http://tv.telerik.com/watch/winforms/creating-object-relational-hierarchies-in-radgridview-for-winforms)In this video, you will learn how to automatically and manually create object relational hierarchies in RadGridView for WinForms.|![gridview-hierarchical-grid-object-relational-hierarchy-mode 005](images/gridview-hierarchical-grid-object-relational-hierarchy-mode005.png)|

->note In case you are using Telerik Open Access ORM, here you can find additional information regarding[Creating New Domain Model](http://documentation.telerik.com/openaccess-orm/developers-guide/openaccess-orm-domain-model/model-definition-basics/openaccess-tasks-update-schema-mechanisms-update-db-from-model)
+>note In case you are using Telerik Open Access ORM, here you can find additional information regarding [Creating New Domain Model](http://documentation.telerik.com/openaccess-orm/developers-guide/openaccess-orm-domain-model/model-definition-basics/openaccess-tasks-update-schema-mechanisms-update-db-from-model)
 >